Corridor Safety Requirements

 - Remove unauthorized items promptly within the required timeframe:

-Note: Only equipment or material authorized and tagged by Environment, Health & Safety (EH&S) may be placed in a corridor.
+Note: Only equipment and materials authorized and tagged by Environment, Health & Safety (EH&S) may be placed in a corridor (including materials placed on walls)

 - Authorized equipment and materials must meet the following criteria: